 - A Representing superior or outstanding achievement in the regularly prescribed work. - B Above average achievement in the prescribed work. - C Average level of achievement. - D Below average achievement.
-This is the lowest passing grade. - I Incomplete, meaning the prescribed work was not finished at the end of the semester.
-(If the work is completed later, this grade may be raised to any other grade by the instructor.)
+This is the lowest passing grade. - F Failure.
+This may represent the failure to do the regularly prescribed work; withdrawal from a course without permission; or withdrawal from a course while failing, after the deadline for withdrawing. - I Incomplete, meaning the prescribed work was not finished at the end of the semester.
+(If the work is completed later, this grade may be raised to any other grade by the instructor.
+An "I" will become an "F" if the work is not completed during the student's next semester.